danchoi/poddb_client/README.markdown

 ## How to use it

-Invoke Poddb from command line interface, passing it flags and search terms.
+Invoke `poddb` from command line interface, passing it flags and search terms.
 After you press ENTER, Poddb will send the query over the internet to the poddb server.
 The server will send back data, and poddb will launch Vim to let you navigate and interact with the results.